|Low-cost Neutering Scheme|

 The scheme is open to people on low incomes, particularly pensioners and those in receipt of benefit who would not otherwise be able to afford to have their cat neutered.

-Under the scheme the owner pays £10 towards the cost of the operation for a male cat and £15 for a female cat.
-TVAW will pay the balance.
-Male cats can normally be neutered at 5/6 months and females at 6 months of age.
+Under the low cost neutering scheme the owner pays £10 towards the cost of neutering both male and female cats, TVAW will pay the balance.
+Cats can normally be neutered at 6 months.

-If you live in Reading, Maidenhead, Henley on Thames or Wokingham and think that you might qualify for financial help, or if you know of someone who might do so, please contact Monica on 01494 484527.
+If you live in Reading, Maidenhead, Henley on Thames or Wokingham and think that you might qualify for financial help, or if you know of someone who might do so, please contact Jenny on 0118 9472855.
 The scheme is very straightforward and arrangements can be made very easily.